Upper Reading Room

 Selected recent acquisitions of graduate and research materials relating to History and to English, from both the legal deposit intake (British and Irish materials) and from a wide range of foreign accessions, are displayed on freestanding shelves near the central Reserve with the shelfmark New Books Display.

 Racks containing the current issues of journals are located on windowsills in the northern wing of the room.
 Current issues of a number of journals whose main runs are kept in the bookstack are also displayed on this rack.
-Back runs of journals can be found on the open shelves in the lower level of the Gladstone Link (Shelfmark PER HIST).
+Back runs of journals can be found on the open shelves in the lower level of the Gladstone Link in a section for humanities periodicals with the shelfmark Per.
+Hums..
 Many are also available online via OU e-Journals.

 For more information, please see the History subject page.